Air cooler hygiene with UVC

 In addition to improved hygiene, there is also a significant economic advantage.

 As an installation in evaporators and air coolers, UV-C also ensures lower energy consumption.
 Cooling leads to condensation on the cooling fins, where suspended solids and microorganisms from production are deposited.
-The result is biofilms that both reduce the cooling load and release germs into the production air.
-When the UV-C devices are mounted directly in front of or behind the cooling fins of the air cooler, the UV-C radiation prevents the formation of biofilms and the cooling load of the evaporator remains constant.
+The result is biofilms that reduce the cooling load and release germs into the production air.
+When the UV-C devices are mounted directly in front of or behind the cooling fins of the air cooler, the UV-C radiation prevents the formation of biofilms, and the cooling load of the evaporator remains constant.

 Up to 99.9 % germ reduction.

-Taking into account the life cycle of a UVC tube and the associated costs of a tube replacement after 12,000 operating hours, approx. 5,600 € can be saved annually.
+Considering the life cycle of a UVC tube and the associated costs of a tube replacement after 12,000 operating hours, approx. 5,600 € can be saved annually.
 The system pays for itself after about 1.5 – 2 years.

-Improved air hygiene during ongoing production .
+Improved air hygiene during ongoing production.

 The formerly problematic air cooler turns into a disinfection device.